CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `caller_share`
 !!! description "`PegKeeper.caller_share() -> uint256: view`"

-    Getter for the caller share of the generated profit when calling `update`.
-Share precision is set to $10^5$.
-The caller share exists for the purpose of incentivization."
+    Getter for the caller share which is the share of the profit generated when calling the `update()` function.
+The share is intended to incentivize the call of the function.
+The precision of the variable is set to $10^5$.

-    Returns: pool contract (`address`).
+    Returns: caller share (`uint256`).

     ??? quote "Source code"